 Migration steps

-2. Download Lunacy (free) and install on Windows, Mac, or Linux.
+Download Lunacy free from icons8.com/lunacy on Mac, Windows, or Linux.

-Not for: Skip Lunacy if your team has settled tooling and pays for it; Lunacy is free but the polish gap to Figma or Sketch is real.
+Not for: Skip Lunacy if your team has settled on paid tooling; the polish gap to Figma or Sketch in design-system depth is real.

 Strengths